-There is still no official forecast for orange production, however, the New/Post forecast for the MY 2016/17 (November/October) orange harvest is 4.5 million metric tons (MMT).
-Producers are expecting better quality and larger size of oranges.
+The New/Post production forecast for MY 2016/17 (November/October) orange harvest is 4.3 million metric tons (MMT), lower compared to last marketing year due to weather issues.
 Producers indicate that production in the state of Veracruz could slow down due to problems with Citrus Greening.
-New/Post estimate for the MY 2015/16 harvest has been revised upward to 4.6 MMT based on official estimates.
-However, producers in Nuevo Leon indicate their harvest was lower than expected due to dry conditions.
+New/Post estimate for the MY 2015/16 harvest is revised upward to 4.4 MMT based on official estimates.
+However, other sources estimated total production lower than indicated by official estimations.
+Producers in Nuevo Leon indicated that their MY 2015/16 harvest was lower than expected due to dry conditions.
 The New/Post estimate for MY 2014/15 orange production is revised upwards to 4.5 MMT, due to higher than expected yields.